 1. Name: Customer.

-Address: As set forth in the Notices section of the Cloud Services Agreement.
+Address: As set forth in the Notices section of the Ordering Document.

-Contact person’s name, position and contact details: As set forth in the Notices section of the Cloud Services Agreement.
+Contact person’s name, position and contact details: As set forth in the Notices section of the Ordering Document.

 Activities relevant to the data transferred under these Clauses: As set forth in Exhibit 2.